Oscar Allain

-Óscar Guillermo Allain Cottera (born 19 September 1922) is a Peruvian painter of French descent.
+Óscar Guillermo Allain Cottera (19 September 1922 – 17 December 2025) was a Peruvian painter of French descent.

-Biography
+Life and career

-Allain was born in 1922 in Lima, Peru.
-He is the son of the marriage of the military man Guillermo Allain Soto and the novice Juanita Cottera Palomino.
-His father, Guillermo Allain, proposed that he study the militarization of the Chorrillos Military School and his mother, Juanita Cottera, died at the age of twenty-two.
+Allain was born in Lima, Peru, on 19 September 1922.
+He was the son of the marriage of the military man Guillermo Allain Soto and the novice Juanita Cottera Palomino.
+His father proposed that he study the militarization of the Chorrillos Military School.
+His mother died at the age of 22.

-The independent painter studied at the National Superior Autonomous School of Fine Arts (ENSABAP).
-He was a disciple of Alejandro González Trujillo, "Apu-Rimak", at the centennial National School of Fine Arts as a member of the so-called "golden generation".
+Allain studied at the National Superior Autonomous School of Fine Arts (ENSABAP) in Lima.
+He was a disciple of Alejandro González Trujillo ("Apu-Rimak") at the centennial National School of Fine Arts as a member of the so-called "golden generation".
 He worked as a professor at the Víctor Morey Peña Higher School of Fine Arts in Iquitos and at the Hermilio Valdizan National University in Huánuco.

-Allain is a paradigmatic, testimonial and expressive painter of the coast, mountains and jungle of Peru.
-His plastic art captures the colors, faces and characters such as the painting of the artists Pancho Fierro, Francisco Laso, José Sabogal and Teodoro Núñez Ureta that expresses the man of Peru with his peculiarities.
+Allain was a paradigmatic, testimonial and expressive painter of the coast, mountains and jungle of Peru.
+His plastic art captured the colors, faces and characters such as the painting of the artists Pancho Fierro, Francisco Laso, José Sabogal and Teodoro Núñez Ureta that expresses the man of Peru with his peculiarities.

-The independentist master has participated in the most prestigious museums in Paris, Amsterdam, Madrid and London, observing the essential paintings.
-Throughout his career, Allain exhibited in the most important galleries in Peru and the world such as the Cultural Center of San Marcos with the exhibition of the private collection of Bill and Cristina Kallop.
+Allaim participated in notable museums in Paris, Amsterdam, Madrid and London, observing the essential paintings.
+Throughout his career, he exhibited in galleries in Peru and beyond, such as the Cultural Center of San Marcos with the exhibition of the private collection of Bill and Cristina Kallop.

-The independent master Allain relocated to Paris, France, for several decades.
-He has lived in the Place de la Concorde and attended the flea market where he buys a military painting about Allain's ancestors who were Sephardic Jews who moved from Spain to Bordeaux, France because of a terrorist threat.
+Allain relocated to Paris, France, for several decades.
+He lived in the Place de la Concorde and attended the flea market where he bought a military painting about his ancestors who were Sephardic Jews who had moved from Spain to Bordeaux, France, because of a terrorist threat.
 In France, Allain painted on the banks of the Seine river like the Impressionist painters, with the good fortune that the public bought his paintings as they were nearing completion.
 Among the various pictorial motifs we find women dressed in white represented in a watercolor entitled "Las chismosas".
-Allain has pointed out that he likes to paint customs.
+Allain pointed out that he liked to paint customs.

 The independent painters are integrated by Ricardo Grau, Óscar Allain, Francisco González Gamarra, Sérvulo Gutiérrez, Juan Barreto, Carlos More, Domingo Pantigoso, Víctor Humareda, Carlos Quizpez Asín, Federico Reinoso, Bernardo Rivero, Ricardo Sánchez, Adolfo Winternitz and Sabino Springett, among others.

-The independent painter Allain formed the group 8 pintores which was made up of the painters: Ángel Chávez López, Aquiles Ralli, Enrique Galdos Rivas, Fernando Sovero, Gamaniel Palomino, Julio Camino Sánchez, Manuel Zapata Orihuela.
+Allain formed the group 8 pintores which was made up of the painters Ángel Chávez López, Aquiles Ralli, Enrique Galdos Rivas, Fernando Sovero, Gamaniel Palomino, Julio Camino Sánchez and Manuel Zapata Orihuela.

-He is a member of the Association of Plastic Artists of Peru (ASPAP), and the Society of Authors and Composers of Peru (SAYCOPE).
+He was a member of the Association of Plastic Artists of Peru (ASPAP), and the Society of Authors and Composers of Peru (SAYCOPE).

+Allain died on 17 December 2025 at the age of 103.